CSC207-UofT/course-project-utinder-1/phase1/design_document.md

 - Be careful that there aren't any obvious places a design pattern should have been applied that your group forgot to mention.

 ### Packaging Strategies
-*A brief description of which packaging strategies you considered, which you decided to use, and why.*
+A brief description of which packaging strategies you considered, which you decided to use, and why.

 We decided to use the 'packaging by layer' strategy since we have distinct pages for each layer.

 ### Use of Github Features
-*Did your group make an effort to use some of the various features of GitHub to facilitate development of your code?*
+Did your group make an effort to use some of the various features of GitHub to facilitate development of your code?
-*- Issues?*
+- Issues?
-*- Actions?*
+- Actions?
-*- Pull Requests?*
+- Pull Requests?

 We've mostly used Pull Requests as we worked on different branches for each person and then merged later after discussing with other people.

 ### Code Style and Documentation
 Are there any warnings when the code is opened in IntelliJ?